multitudes/exercise-assembly-mini-library/README.md

 	.align 8
 4:
 ```
-but most of it is metadata so I can just keep the essential.
+but most of it is metadata (the lines starting with the dot) so I can remove them and just keep the essential to better understand what the assembly does.
-so this would give me the assembly representation (ATT style)
+this would give me the assembly representation (ATT style)

 ```
     .text          # Specifies this is the executable code section